JuliaCon/JuliaSurveyForm.jl/JuliaSurvey.en_US.md

 - [ ] Julia distributed computing (Distributed)
 - [ ] Other distributed computing (e.g., MPI.jl, UCX.jl)
 - [ ] Large-scale parallel computing (>100 nodes)
-- [ ] None of the above.
+- [ ] None of the above
 - [ ] Other

 26. Which hardware accelerators, if any, do you use together with Julia?
-Please select all that apply.Please select all that apply.
+Please select all that apply.
 - [ ] Nvidia GPU (released in the last 2 years)
 - [ ] Nvidia GPU (older than 2 years)
 - [ ] Multiple Nvidia GPUs in one system